Last updated: 30 Sep 2009 Update History

 This report provides a valuable insight into the developments taking place in the digital media entertainment sector.
 It includes information and broad global statistics on key online entertainment services.
 It provides detailed information and statistics on two of the most popular online activities – social media and online video.

-· The increasing popularity of online video across different mediums will lead to a greater demand for quality content delivery networks (CDN) that can deliver and distribute content effectively.
+· The increasing popularity of online video across different mediums will lead to a greater demand for quality content delivery networks (

 Digital TV penetration worldwide – 2006; 2009; 2012

 · Although the pay TV market in Latin America is still small, the long-term outlook is positive, particularly in view of convergence opportunities, the gradual upgrading of cable networks from analogue to digital, and the efforts to reduce signal piracy throughout the region.

 · Improvements in fibre infrastructure and the emergence of wireless broadband access and 3G mobile systems are finally opening the way for digital media in Africa.

 · Developments in Australia have primarily centred on video-based media and IPTV and mobile media such as mobile music and TV and social networking.

 Data in this report is the latest available at the time of preparation and may not be for the current year.

 Paul owns and manages the world's largest online Telecommunications Consultancy and is very active on the international telecommunication scene.
 A very hard worker who is extremely well informed and well connected with all tiers of the ICT industry.
 He is the force behind the NBN project implementation and a catalyst for the progress of the Digital Economy between the Industry and the powers that be, in the government